alkatrazstudio/gottext/README.md

 # ini file location: /etc/php.d/gottext.ini
 ```

-You then also may need to restart your web server after the installation if needed.
+You then also may need to restart your web server and/or PHP process manager (e.g. PHP-FPM) after the installation if needed.

 When invoking `make` to build GotText you may specify the following options:

 * `THREAD_SAFE=1` - build a thread-safe version of GotText.
 By default, GotText is not thread-safe.
-If you enable this option then you'll also have to install [Boost.Thread](http://www.boost.org/doc/libs/master/doc/html/thread.html): `sudo apt-get install libboost-thread-dev` for Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
+If you enable this option then you'll also have to install [Boost.Thread](http://www.boost.org/doc/libs/master/doc/html/thread.html): `sudo apt-get install libboost-thread-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
 * `NATIVE_FILE=1` - instruct GotText to use a native API for reading files.
 By default, GotText reads files using PHP functions (fopen, fread, ...).
 * `DEBUG=1` - build a debug version of the extension
 * `BOOST_REGEX=1` - use [Boost.Regex](http://www.boost.org/doc/libs/master/libs/regex/doc/html/index.html) instead of std::regex.
 Use this option when your version of GCC does not support regular expressions (GCC < 4.9.0).
-If you enable this option then you'll also have to install Boost.Regex: `sudo apt-get install libboost-regex-dev` for Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
+If you enable this option then you'll also have to install Boost.Regex: `sudo apt-get install libboost-regex-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
+* `PHP_VER=x.y` - use PHP version x.y instead of the auto-detected one.
+This is for internal development only.

 You may combine these options.
 For example, to install a debug thread-safe version of GotText that uses native file reading functions, run the following: